nobleo/rviz_satellite/README.md

 In case of questions or problems, do not hesitate to open an issue.

 Contributions are welcomed.
 Please add a summary of your changes to the [changelog](CHANGELOG.rst) under the section Forthcoming.

+## Icon copyright

+The icon was downloaded and edited from [svgrepo](https://www.svgrepo.com/svg/118507/satellite), originally licensed under CC0.